Torben K. "Tom" Becker, MD, PhD, RDMS, FAWM; Editor-in-Chief

 Indi Trehan, MD, MPH, DTM&H, Managing Editor

-Indi Trehan is an Associate Professor of Pediatrics at Washington University in St. Louis and an attending physician at St. Louis Children’s Hospital and Barnes-Jewish Hospital.
-He currently serves as the Medical Director of Lao Friends Hospital for Children in Luang Prabang, Lao PDR.
+Indi Trehan is an Associate Professor of Pediatric Emergency Medicine, Pediatric Infectious Diseases, and Global Health at the University of Washington and an attending physician at Seattle Children’s Hospital.
+He recently served as the Executive Director and Medical Director of Lao Friends Hospital for Children in Luang Prabang, Lao PDR.
 Previously he was a Visiting Lecturer in the Department of Paediatrics and Child Health at the University of Malawi and a Visiting Consultant at Kamuzu Central Hospital in Lilongwe, Malawi.
 He received his medical and public health degrees from Northwestern University.
 He completed residency training in Pediatrics at Cincinnati Children’s Hospital Medical Center.
 He completed a dual fellowship in Pediatric Emergency Medicine and Pediatric Infectious Diseases at Washington University in St. Louis.
 He completed his training in Clinical Tropical Medicine at Universidad Peruana Cayetano Heredia in Lima, Peru.
 He has worked clinically in Nicaragua, Belize, Bolivia, Malawi, Ghana, Haiti, Liberia, Laos, Bangladesh, and Sierra Leone where he served as the Clinical Lead at an Ebola Treatment Unit.
 His primary research focus is in the prevention, etiology, diagnosis, and management of childhood malnutrition in low- and middle-income countries, has published his work in journals including The New England Journal of Medicine, Science, Nature, PNAS, and BMJ.
 His other research interests include the application of low-cost diagnostic and therapeutic modalities to high-burden illnesses in global child health.
-He also currently serves as the founding director of the Pediatrics Global Health Residency Pathway at Washington University.
+He was the founding director of the Pediatrics Global Health Residency Pathway at Washington University.

 Sean Kivlehan is the Fellowship Director for International Emergency Medicine at the Brigham and Women's Hospital and Harvard Medical School in Boston, MA.
 He completed the International Emergency Medicine Fellowship at the Brigham and Harvard, as well as a residency in Emergency Medicine at the University of California San Francisco and San Francisco General Hospital where he served as chief resident.
 His medical and Master of Public Health degrees were completed at New York Medical College.
 He was a New York City paramedic for ten years and is a member of the NYC Medics International Disaster relief NGO.
 He currently works in several countries with multiple organizations including the World Health Organization and Partners in Health, researching the development of emergency care systems in low- and middle-income countries with a specific focus on EMS.